5 reasons to rent a home instead of buying

 While the COVID-19 pandemic has certainly played a role in changing views of home ownership, there are plenty of benefits of renting over buying.
 Here are five to consider when you’re looking at your next place to live, plus tips for renting a house.

-Renting a house is more affordable than buying
+Renting a house is more affordable

 The upfront costs of buying a house can be quite staggering, which is why one of the most eye-opening millennial renting over buying statistics lies around affordability: 74 percent of millennials who always plan to rent say they can’t afford home ownership.